pivotal/docs-tap/namespace-provisioner/install.hbs.md

 based on a combination of the Tanzu Application Platform installation profile employed and the supply chain that is installed on the cluster.

-To see a list of what resources are created for different profile/supply chain combinations, see [default resource mapping table](reference.hbs.md#profile-resource-mapping),
+For a list of what resources are created for different profile/supply chain combinations, see [default resource mapping table](reference.hbs.md#profile-resource-mapping),

 ## <a id="customized-install"></a>Customized Installation